ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | (29) Bicycles crossing |	(28) Children crossing |
 | (18) General caution |	(18) General caution |

-The both models was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.
-The two traffic signs which were incorrect were "(27) Pedestrians" and "(29) Bicycles crossing".
+The both models was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 90%.
+The one traffic sign which was mislabeled was "(29) Bicycles crossing".

-#### Mislabeled "Pedestrian" Traffic Sign

-Here is a comparison of the mislabeled "Pedestrian" image with sample "Pedestrian" and "Right-of-way at the next intersection" images from the validation data.

-![][image9]
-![][image10]

-The Voting Model predicted that the "Pedestrian" traffic sign was a "Right-of-way at the next intersection" traffic sign and the Mean Softmax Logits Model predicted that it was a "General caution" traffic sign.
-All three traffic signs are red and white triangular signs.
-From the sample images, the inside the "Right-of-way at the next intersection" traffic signs have a symbol which looks sort of like a person.

-Here is an clearer image of what it looks like from [Wikipedia](https://en.wikipedia.org/wiki/Road_signs_in_Germany):

-![][image11]

-It is easy to see how the model could misinterpret the symbol inside the triangle as having a head, 2 arms and 2 legs.
-As for the "Right-of-way at the next intersection" traffic sign, that is harder to come up with a reasonable explanation but looking at the top 5 Softmax Probabilities for the models later might help.

 #### Mislabeled "Bicycles crossing" Traffic Sign